-The initial tolerance, temperature drift, ageing and load pulling should be carefully specified in order to meet the required accuracy in frequency а application.
-By specifying the total expected frequency accuracy SmartRF® Studio together with data rate and frequency separation, the software will calculate the total bandwidth and compare to the available IF bandwidth.
+The initial tolerance, temperature drift, ageing and load pulling should be carefully specified in order to meet the required frequency accuracy in a certain application.
+By specifying the total expected frequency accuracy in SmartRF® Studio together with data rate and frequency separation, the software will calculate the total bandwidth and compare to the available IF bandwidth.